 Experience has shown us that working in iterations is much more effective.
 This is also what agile advocates.
 It’s just the nature of our work that we constantly need to revise our code and modify it.

 Gall’s law also supports this.
-It essentially states that we can’t create a (propriotary) system of code in one go, we have to continually revise and build it up.
+It essentially states that we can’t create a (propriotary) system of code in one go, we have to continually revise it and build it up slowly.

 Software needs constant maintenance